-I have to say, I didn’t realize how wrong I was right away.
-Those first 3 months were spent rearranging everything.
+I have to say, I didn’t realize just how wrong I was in those early days.
+Those first three months were spent rearranging everything.
 I now had a kitchen that was almost the size of my entire previous apartment.
-I no longer had to take the Metro into central Paris, as I was in central Paris.
+I no longer had to take the Métro into central Paris, as I was in central Paris.
 I could have friends over for dinner parties or board game nights (and did!).
 It was one night months later, the apartment in the 15th long forgotten, as I was pushing open the enormous old door to the set of buildings that comprised my apartments, that I realized, “Wow, I love this neighborhood.”
-My address was on Rue Saint-Denis, an ancient pilgrimage route but now home to many of the trendiest restaurants in the center of Paris as well as adjacent to a whole host of cocktail bars that were part of the nascent mixology culture in the city.
+My address was on Rue Saint-Denis, an ancient pilgrimage route but now home to many of the trendiest restaurants in the center of Paris as well as adjacent to a whole host of cocktail bars that were part of the nascent mixology culture here in the capital.
 I had gone from 8 square meters to 39 square meters, from the quiet and wealthy outskirts of the 17th to the bohemian beating heart of the 2nd.
 I was never going to leave…or so I thought.

 I weighed the decision to buy, but it was mostly academic, because of the cost, and started to cast around for an alternative.
 I found it in September of last year and signed a lease.
 A friend of mine only needed an apartment for a few months before leaving for an internship in New York, and so she moved in right away and helped to defray the cost before I moved in last weekend, in the waning days of my lease, and she moved into my old apartment, with a prearrangement with my (now former) landlady for special 60-day extension of my old lease, to cover my friend until the day she was leaving Paris.

-When I say you “don’t get the apartment you want,” I don’t mean that you can only get into undesirable places, but rather that the idea of picking a neighborhood and style of apartment you want is an act of hope, and is not a strategy.
+When I say you “don’t get the apartment you want,” I don’t mean that you can only get into undesirable places, but rather that the idea of picking a neighborhood and style of apartment you want is an irrational act of hope rather than a thoughtful and realistic strategy.
 Paris is a very particular market because it features almost-fixed inventory against enormous demand.
-There are very few new buildings going up inside the Peripherique, and hence rents have to escalate in order to deal with demand.
+There are very few new buildings going up inside the Périphérique, and hence rents have to escalate in order to deal with demand.
 So when I say you “get the apartment you get,” I also refer to happy accidents like my place in the 2nd.
 It was perfectly adequate as an apartment, but the secret I didn’t know (because I was still too new in town) was what an amazing neighborhood it was.
 That is true for many parts of Paris, not just the part that was formerly “mine.”

 But the new beginning, and the new neighborhood, is already winning me over.
 More about that, soon.